learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 # Training a regular ChemProp model
 We also provide a wrapper around ChemProp, so that a ChemProp model can be easily trained and compared with a 3D model.
 We used this script to train a 2D model on CoV data and use it to create fingerprints for transfer learning to CoV-2.
 The main script is `cp3d/chemprop/cp_train.sh`.
-This script calls `cp_train.py`, which uses details in `cp_train_config.json`.
+This script calls `cp_train.py`, which uses details in any of the `JSON` files in `cp3d/chemprop/config`.
 Its keys are:
 - `base_config_path` (str): Path to the config file for ChemProp
 - `hyp_config_path` (str): Path to the config path that will be used for hyperparameter optimization before training the final model
 - `use_hyperopt` (bool): Perform a hyperparameter optimization before training the model and evaluating on the test set.